darshil0/darshil0/README.md

 ## 💡 Leadership Philosophy
 My approach is defined by empathy, integrity, and transparent communication.
 I mentor teams to deliver meaningful impact in dynamic healthcare environments.
-> At Accenture, I transformed QA delivery for Fortune 500 healthcare clients, earning awards for leadership and technical excellence.

 ---